simiyu17/java_projects/Springboot_api_Angular_client/README.md

 Change directory to 'studentApi' folder and  run `mvn compile package && java -jar target/studentApi-1.jar` to start the spring boot

 ## Client Side
-Change directory to 'Client' folder and  run `npm start` for a front-end dev server.
+Change directory to 'Client' folder and  run `npm install && npm start` for a front-end dev server.
 Navigate to `http://localhost:4200/`.

 ## What's Included on client side
 - Angular 9 & Typescript